gearhead0621/klever-testnet/README.md

 	- Edit the Prometheus config file
 		- `sudo nano /etc/prometheus/prometheus.yml`
 	- You can use the example yml in this repo
 - This will configure Prometheus to target your node's metrics output location
 - When configured correctly you should see an output on the Targets tab of your Prometheus instance that looks like this:
 ![alt text](https://github.com/gearhead0621/klever-testnet/blob/main/images/Prometheus%20Targets%20example.png "Logo Title Text 1")

+### Node Exporter & cAdvisor
+- You can use Portainer to manage remote systems as well
+- You will need to install Portainer Agent on the remote system, in this case it should be your Klever Testnet node
+- Once installed, you can configure it in Portainer
+- Create a new stack so you can install Node Exporter and cAdvisor
+	- Copy the node-exporter.yml file in this repo
+	- We will use port 8081 for cAdvisor since 8080 is used by the node (thanks Klevernator for this tip!)
+### Grafana Dashboard configuration